Chauke: Location

 Chauke is located approximately 15 kilometres from both Maur Mandi and Rampura Phul, and 7 kilometers from Mandi Kalan.
 Other cities central to Chauke are Tapa Mandi as well as Mansa.
 It is located approximately 8 kilometers from Mansa-Barnala main road.

 Population

 Chauke's population is approximately 12000 with voting population of 7386(according to voter list of January 2017), making it one of the Biggest village of the constituency Maur Mandi.

 Education

-Chauke has a Government Secondary School and two primary schools.
+Chauke has a Government Secondary School, One Adarsh Public school, two primary schools, and many private schools are located in this town.

 Commerce

 Along with a dispensary and Anaaj Mandi (Grain Market), the village has a stadium.
-There is a branch of the State Bank of Patiala.
-There are four medical stores.
+There is a branch of the State Bank of India and also Cooperative bank.
+There are six medical stores.

 Transportation

-It has 3 bus stops to cover each corner of the village and a Petrol Pump has also come up in the village.
+It has 6 bus stops to cover each corner of the village and 3Petrol Pump has also come up in the village.
 Village is well connected with all the neighboring villages and to the cities through a proper transport network.
 Most of the roads are upgraded from 11 feet to 18 feet in 2016-17 by the govt.